-One of the nation's top golf teachers, Jim Kubinski completed his ninth season as head coach of the University of Notre Dame men's golf team in 2012-13.
+One of the nation's top golf teachers, Jim Kubinski completed his 10th season as head coach of the University of Notre Dame men's golf team in 2013-14.
 Having assumed the post on Jan.
-28, 2005, Kubinski is just the sixth head coach in the 81-year history of the Irish men's golf program.
-He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 35 NCAA postseason appearances.
+28, 2005, Kubinski is just the sixth head coach in the 82-year history of the Irish men's golf program.
+He inherited and subsequently added to a storied tradition that includes the 1944 NCAA Championship, 19 top-10 NCAA Championship finishes and 37 NCAA postseason appearances.

-In his first nine seasons leading the Irish, Kubinski won four BIG EAST Championships (2005, 2006, 2011 & 2012) and added two BIG EAST runner-up finishes (2007 & 2010).
-He also has mentored Notre Dame to a total of 11 tournament championships, and his players have collectively earned six PING all-Midwest Region honors and 23 all-BIG EAST accolades.
+In his first 10 seasons leading the Irish, Kubinski won four BIG EAST Championships (2005, 2006, 2011 & 2012), added two BIG EAST runner-up finishes (2007 & 2010), and led the Irish through their inaugural season in the Atlantic Coast Conference (ACC) in 2013-14.
+He also has mentored Notre Dame to a total of 12 tournament championships, and his players have collectively earned seven PING all-Midwest Region honors and 24 all-conference accolades.

 Kubinski guided Notre Dame to a 66-49-1 (.571) record in 2012-13, its final campaign in the BIG EAST Conference.
 As a team, the Irish posted the fourth-best scoring average in program history, carding a 293.95 clip over 24 total rounds.

 Notre Dame earned a third-place finish in the program's final appearance at the BIG EAST Championship on the Tom Watson Course at Reunion Resort in Orlando, Fla.
 Notre Dame carded the lowest score of the tournament during the event's final round, turning in an eight-under par, 280.
-Irish players Cory Sciupider and Niall Platt each earned all-BIG EAST honors on the strength of top-five finishes in the tournament's individual draw.
+Irish players Platt and Cory Sciupider each earned all-BIG EAST honors on the strength of top-five finishes in the tournament's individual draw.